emberjs/website/README.md

 [Ember Community Slack](https://ember-community-slackin.herokuapp.com/).
 Like most open source projects, contributors are encouraged to open an issue to propose changes and iterate on ideas before investing time in coding.
+Some tips for working with git/GitHub can be found in [Making your first pull request](https://github.com/emberjs/guides/blob/master/CONTRIBUTING.md#making-your-first-pull-request) in the Guides respository.

 ## Running locally with Docker (recommended)